fleschutz/PowerShell/Docs/clean-repo.md

-## clean-repo.ps1 - Cleans a Git repository from untracked files (including submodules)
+## clean-repo.ps1 - Clean a repository

-This PowerShell script cleans a Git repository from untracked files (including submodules).
+This PowerShell script deletes all untracked files and folders in a Git repository (including submodules).
+NOTE: To be used with care!
+This cannot be undone!

 ## Parameters
 ```powershell